 Lyric-driven, simple folk songs are what singer-songwriter Mike Ward produces.
 Currently living in Detroit, Mike grew up listening to the Irish music of the Clancy Brothers and singing in church choirs.
 His influences are the likes of Dylan, Simon & Garfunkel, Neil Young, Bruce Springsteen, Jason Isbell and John Prine.
 The songs that Mike writes are a combination of stories and life lessons which are still being learned.

-The upcoming new album, “The Darkness and the Light” explores a life lived and all you see while looking over the past, the present and future.
+His latest album, “The Darkness and the Light” explores a life lived and all you see while looking over the past, the present and future.
 Regrets?
 Hope?
 Content?
 The opening song, titled “Our Turn to Shine” presents a reflection of our changing world and the importance of embracing new ideas.

 Mike performs various venues throughout Michigan and beyond.

-As well as festivals such as Arts, Eats & Beats, Wheatland 2020, Traverse City Film Fest, Thumbfest, Ferndale Front Porch, Detroit Folk Festival and FARM Performance Alley 2019.
+And festivals such as Arts, Eats & Beats, Wheatland 2020, Traverse City Film Fest, Thumbfest, Ferndale Front Porch, Detroit Folk Festival and FARM Performance Alley 2019.

 He has also been featured on Ron Olesko's Folk Music Notebook Shelter in Place Showcase, WYCE Local Spins, The Detroit Songwriter Dispatch, The Happeneers Livestream, Easy Lee WXTF-LP 97.9fm, Ron Leary’s Travelling Salesman Hour on CJAM 99.1, Stratton Setlist Podcast from Grove Studios, and WNMC 90.7 Traverse City on Will Thomas' Local Motion.